remykarem/remykarem.github.io/books/number-theory-book/src/prime-numbers/index.md

 # Prime numbers

-## Co-prime
+## Coprime

-Two numbers are co-prime if
+Two numbers are coprime if

 $$
 \gcd(a,n)=1